A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Results

 \subsection{Summertime lake drainage}

-In contrast to wintertime drainage events, summertime blisters enter an evolving cavity-channel system and could rapidly leak into an efficient channel network.
+In contrast to wintertime drainage events, summertime blisters enter an evolving cavity-channel system and could rapidly leak into an efficient channel network (e.g., \citeA{lai2021Hydraulic}).
 For a summertime case, we use the same computational domain and parameter values (\figref{fig:wintertime_drainage}b) and spin up the model with a moulin input of $Q_m=10~\text{m}^3~\text{s}^{-1}$ (\figref{fig:summertime_drainage}a).
 This leads to the formation of a channel with a cross section of approximately $10~\text{m}^2$ along the ice centreline.
-Once the blister forms, the channel transports the blister water out of the domain quickly, and the perturbation caused by the lake drainage propagates through the channel almost instantaneously (\figref{fig:summertime_drainage}e); the pressure perturbation caused by the blister is small in the vicinity of the channel (\figref{fig:summertime_drainage}b-d).
-Therefore, the blister decays rapidly in volume (\figref{fig:summertime_drainage}f), starts vanishing from the centreline (i.e., where the channel is located), and then finally leaves two small-thickness branches on both sides of the channel (\figref{fig:summertime_drainage}d).
+Once the blister forms, the channel network rapidly evacuates water from the blister.
+This is shown by the lake-drainage flux perturbation propagating almost instantaneously along the channel (\figref{fig:summertime_drainage}e), and the blister-induced pressure perturbation remaining small near the channel (\figref{fig:summertime_drainage}b-d).
+Consequently, the summertime blister decays rapidly in volume (\figref{fig:summertime_drainage}f), begins vanishing from the centreline (i.e., where the channel is located), and then finally leaves two small-thickness branches on both sides of the channel (\figref{fig:summertime_drainage}d).
+As the blister leaks water into the channel, the channel cross-section enlarges in response to the intense meltwater input.
+After the blister passes, the channel cross-section decreases rapidly and eventually returns to its pre-drainage state over tens of days through viscous relaxation.

-Meanwhile, as the perturbation caused by the lake drainage propagates rapidly through the channel network, the blister may pressurise the channel, leading to a transient increase in water pressure further upstream at the moulin location.
-If this pressure increase causes the effective pressure at the moulin location to reduce below zero, the moulin input can be redirected away from the cavity-channel system (\eqnref{eq:mass_conservation_blister}), triggering the formation of a secondary blister (this does not occur in Figure 3, but has been observed in other test cases).
-Consequently, blister dynamics during summer can be more complicated than in winter, and strongly influenced by interactions between blister propagation and the prevailing channel network.
+Meanwhile, as the perturbation caused by lake drainage propagates rapidly through the channel network, the blister may pressurise the channel, leading to a transient increase in water pressure at upstream locations, such as the moulin in \figref{fig:summertime_drainage}.
+This suggests a potential mechanism for long-range coupling within the subglacial hydrological system.